Curious about “getting your tubes tied”?

-So, how common is pregnancy after tubal ligation?
-Globally, the figure is roughly one in 200 women getting pregnant after tubal ligation.
-The American College of Obstetricians and Gynecologists reports between 18 and 37 per 1000 women may get pregnant in the 10 years post-tubal ligation (that’s two to four percent).
+As we mentioned above, the American College of Obstetricians and Gynecologists reports that between 18 and 37 of 1000 women may get pregnant in the 10 years post-tubal ligation (that’s 2-4%).

 In one US study that followed over 10,000 women, pregnancy was recorded in around 1.3% of participants—that’s 143 pregnancies.

 Is tubal ligation permanent?

-Basically, yes.
-If there’s any chance you might decide to have children in the future, tubal ligation is not for you.
+So, if there’s any chance you might decide to have children in the future, tubal ligation is not for you.

 If you have a change of heart, you could discuss tubal ligation reversal with your doctor as it could reopen or reconnect your fallopian tubes but it depends on the procedure you’ve had.

 Any tubal ligation method that involves clips or ties has a higher chance of being reversed than in surgeries where most of the fallopian tube has been removed.

 But remember, tubal ligation is regarded as permanent, so it might not always be reversed.